SICKAG/sick_scan_xd/README.md

 - `hostname:=<ip-address>` to connect to a sensor with a given IP address.
 Default value is always the factory default IP address of the scanner.

 Further (common and scanner specific) options can be set via launchfile, see [Common parameters](#common-parameters) and configure the settings in the launchfile corresponding to the scanner type.

+Note: After modifying a launch-file, it has to be installed by running `catkin_make_isolated --install --cmake-args -DROS_VERSION=1` to be located and used by `roslaunch`.

 ### Start Multiple Nodes